Last Minute Father’s Day Activities for Students

 What holiday will you teach about next?

 Father’s Day is just one of many holidays you can explore with your students throughout the school year and during summer learning.
 With Newsela’s subject products, you have access to over 15,000 pieces of relevant, real-world content to add to any seasonal activity.
-Not a Newsela premium customer yet?
-Newsela Lite subscribers can sign up for a trial of our subject products to try them in their classrooms for free!

-If you liked this article...
+If you like this article...

-Browse more great content from Newsela.
+Browse more educational and seasonal content from Newsela.

-Mother’s Day Classroom Activities for Your May Lessons
+6 Mother’s Day Activities for Students

 Hockey Lessons to Get Ready for the Stanley Cup Finals